blazium-engine/blazium-docs/tutorials/scripting/gdscript/static_typing.rst

     Detailed documentation about the GDScript warning system has been moved to :ref:`doc_gdscript_warning_system`.

-Godot gives you warnings about your code as you write it.
+Blazium gives you warnings about your code as you write it.
 The engine identifies sections of your code that may lead to issues at runtime, but lets you decide whether or not you want to leave the code as it is.